 My name is Whitney-Anne Baker and I am a digital and collage artist.

-I am self taught and over the years have worked with textiles, handmade paper, artists's books, digital art and photography as well as creating and facilitating creative workshops for children and teenagers.
+I am self taught and over many years have worked with textiles, handmade paper, artists's books, digital art and photography as well as creating and facilitating creative workshops for children and teenagers.

 These days collage is my preferred medium.
 It's so immediately satisfying; one magazine, a pair of scissors and a glue stick and you've got something.